ebnerlena/styleguide_vschitzeljagd.github.io/index.md

 ## What is SchnitzelRally about?

-**Schnitzelrally** is an app with which you can create and plan a __scavenger hunt alias Schnitzeljagd__ together with others online and then carry it out in the real wilderness.
+[**SchnitzelRally**](https://schnitzelrally.projects.multimediatechnology.at/) is an app with which you can create and plan a __scavenger hunt alias Schnitzeljagd__ together with others online and then carry it out in the real wilderness.
 Everyone who participates in the same route can create tasks and place them on the map and so link them to the real space with GPS coordinates.
-Tasks can be multiple-choice questions, a task formulated in text for the whole team, a quiz question or photo upload.
-__Similar to geocaching but wilder!__
+Tasks can be multiple-choice questions, a task formulated in text for the whole team, a quiz question or photo upload. __Similar to geocaching but wilder!__

 ## Target Group